Sikh Wedding Ceremony Guide FAQ’s

 Many Destination Wedding Resorts are familiar with setting up Hindu weddings, but a handful have first-hand experience planning Sikh Weddings.
 They may be familiar with Indian or Asian weddings but Sikh Weddings are very different.

-Dr. Singh was born into the Sikh faith and tradition and has over 45 years experience singing Kirtan, reading Gurbani and leading the Sangat at various Sikh ceremonies around the globe.
+Dr. Singh was born into the Sikh faith and tradition and has over 45 years experience singing Kirtan, reading Gurbani and leading the Sangat, an ideal destination Sikh Wedding Ceremony guide.
 He was baptised at the age of 16 at Anandpur Sahib, India and has sung Kirtan in all the 5 major Takhats (Sikh Shrines), while his partner Leela has been educated and trained as a professional soprano, and in devotional Indian Music, and has been passionately singing heartfelt Kirtan with him for the past 22 years.

 Why should I use their Sikh Prest services versus my relatives?